kyma-project/istio/docs/user/migration/external-name-alias.md

 Remember to test if the new configuration works as expected and fits all your needs.

-## Service ExternalName ports
+## Service ExternalName Ports

-In the new behavior ports set in the Service of type ExternalName are ignored by Istio.
+In the new behavior, Istio ignores the ports set in the Service of type ExternalName.
-In case if you rely on them in any way you need to update your configuration to align with the new behavior.
+In case you rely on them in any way, you must update your configuration to align with the new behavior.